novix-sa/Pyplan/docs/index.md

 ***(insertar gráfico con nodo y su definicion)***

 The node works as a blank canvas for programming in Python, and accepts imports of any external library.
 Results are stored in memory as global variables that can be called from other calculations.
 Pyplan natively interprets Pandas, Numpy and XArray dataobjects.
-Evaluating a node
+That means that any node which result is an object of these type can be represented as a table or graph with no additional coding.

 ## Old definition